This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 • Pour into prepared pans and bake 30-35 minutes, until cake pulls away from the edges of the pan and a toothpick inserted into the center comes out clean.
 Let cool in pans 5 minutes before removing to a rack or wrapping tightly in plastic wrap and freezing.

 • While the cakes are baking, make the filling.
-Mix together cherries, amaretto, sugar, and Clear Jel/cornstarch in a saucepan set over medium heat.
+Mix together cherries, amaretto, sugar, cornstarch, and Kirsch in a saucepan set over medium heat.
 Stir and cook until the sugar has dissolved and the cherries are breaking down (help them along with your spatula), and it resembles pie filling or jam, about 10 minutes.
 Cool in the refrigerator.

 • When ready to assemble the cake, whip the cream and slowly add the powdered sugar.
 Whip until stiff peaks form.